wevoice/wesub/docs/permissions.rst

 Workflows
 ---------

-A team can choose their own worflow to effciently manage their videos, translations and volunteers.
+A team can choose their own workflow to efficiently manage their videos, translations and volunteers.
 When you are setting up a workflow for your team, you can decide how certain actions will be performed.
 For example: